baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
+1-4-2025: Added some new graphics and fixed the Links section to group my neocities mutuals with other neighbors!

 1-1-2025: Made responsive Stray Kids and Genshin Impact shrines!

 12-31-2024: New navbar! javascript more required than ever but MUCH better navigation imo! also added Recs!